 Using Venafi VSatellites and Discovery Services to discover certificates on your internal networks¶

-Venafi VSatellites are a new, novel and critical part of Venafi Cloud, Venafi's cloud-native machine-identity management service.
+Venafi VSatellites are a new, novel and critical part of Venafi as a Service, Venafi's cloud-native machine-identity management service.

-VSatellites extend the reach of your Venafi Cloud account beyond publicly accessible networks and hosts, to your on-premise/private cloud networks and machines, enabling you to develop the full picture of your machine identities across your organization, irrespective of public or private visibility.
+VSatellites extend the reach of your Venafi as a Service account beyond publicly accessible networks and hosts, to your on-premise/private cloud networks and machines, enabling you to develop the full picture of your machine identities across your organization, irrespective of public or private visibility.

 This topic guides you through the entire process, from VSatellite deployment to discovery and validation of certificates discovered in your on-premise/private cloud networks and machines.